ryanschuerkamp/Stable-Group-Project-Assignment-Algorithm/README.md

 ```bash
 pip install Faker
 ```
-To generate the data contained used in our report run and in the data folder run:
+To generate the data used in our report and contained in the data folder run:
 ```bash
 python data_generator.py
 ```